Most Radio 105.8 FM

 PM2FGI (105.8 FM), broadcasting as Most 105.8 or simply Most, is an Indonesian radio station broadcasting from Jakarta.
-It is owned and operated by Mahaka Media under its radio arm Mahaka Radio Integra, and airs a Classic hits format.
+It is owned and operated by Mahaka X under its radio arm Mahaka Radio Integra, and airs a Classic hits format.

 History

 Inaugurated on April 3, 1983, morning as Radio Ramako on 738 AM, it was located in Jl.
 Keamanan No.39, Jakarta.
 On 27 November 1985, it began its broadcast on FM via 106.15, and moved its headquarters to Jl.
 Empu Sendok No.12, Kebayoran Baru.
 (Later become Broadcasting Center) In 1993, it moved to BTN Tower 19th floor.
 The audio after the move became softer, so listeners can hear the music softer.
-On April 3, 2001, it was relaunched as an interactive radio within a new image, “Delivering The Most Trending News”.
+On April 3, 2001, it was relaunched as an interactive radio within a new image, “Listen and Talk to Magic”.

-The radio moved to its current frequency, 105.8 FM, which has been used since August 2004.

-In June 2003, Most Radio 106.15 started a new program called Rock Weekend, playing only classic rock music every Saturday.
+In June 2011, Most Radio started a new program called Rock Weekend, playing only classic rock music every Saturday.
+It was previously aired on Kis FM.